Former F1 driver Webber announces retirement

-LONDON Former Formula One driver Mark Webber will retire from professional racing at the end of the world endurance season in Bahrain in November, Porsche said on Thursday.
+LONDON (Reuters) - Former Formula One driver Mark Webber will retire from professional racing at the end of the world endurance season in Bahrain in November, Porsche said on Thursday.

 “The six-hour race...on November 19 will be the last time the reigning World Champion from Australia will compete as a works driver,” the manufacturer said in a statement.